 - What types of things interest this student?
-Is the student creative and thinking about going into the arts?
+Is the student creative and considering a career in the arts?
 Is there an interest in a particular field, such as journalism or mathematics? - Is the student thinking about going to college?
 If so, which type of school would be a good fit (community college, in-state four-year university, out-of-state university, etc.)? - Is the student thinking about training for a trade?
 If so, what schools or programs are available?
-Which would be a good fit for him/her? - Which a standardized test does the student need to take to apply for colleges or technical/trade schools?
-Will the student need any accommodations while taking these tests? - What types of accommodations would the student need in college or at technical/trade school? - What are the student's financial needs?
-Does he or she want to apply for student aid?
-Which types of aid would be best (e.g., loans, grants, scholarships)?
+Which would be a good fit for him/her? - Which standardized test does the student need to take to apply for colleges or technical/trade schools?
+Will the student need any accommodations while taking these tests? - What types of accommodations would the student need in college or at a technical/trade school? - What are the student's financial needs?
+Do they want to apply for student aid?
+Which types of assistance would be best (e.g., loans, grants, scholarships)?
 When are the applications due?
-What information needs to be provided? - Which type of living situation is the student interested in (e.g., at home, college dorm, on his/her own) and what types of accommodations will the student need? - Is the student interested in going directly into the workforce?
-What job training, internship or apprenticeship opportunities are available?
+What information needs to be provided? - Which type of living situation is the student interested in (e.g., at home, college dorm, on their own), and what kinds of accommodations will the student need? - Is the student interested in going directly into the workforce?
+What job training, internship, or apprenticeship opportunities are available?

-School districts are responsible for providing transition services for students eligible for special education.
+School districts are responsible for providing transition services to students who are eligible for special education.
 The focus is on improving students' academic and functional achievement to help them move from school to post-school activities.